ios-xr/gisobuild/README.md

                         package is in will be included as well.
 Package names can be specified to include optional packages in the output GISO.
+  --key-requests KREQLIST [KREQLIST...]
+                        Key Requests to be added to the Output GISO.
   --docker, --use-container
                         Build GISO in container environment.Pulls and run pre- built container image to build GISO.